Apply a filter

 In this topic

-When configuring a map, the dashboard designer has the option of applying filters to specific layers.
-Dashboard consumers can modify these filters or create their own to change the view of the map.
+When configuring a map, the report author has the option of applying filters to specific layers.
+Report consumers can modify these filters or create their own to change the view of the map.
+Report authors also have the option of disabling the Filter layer tool in a report.
+For more information, see Configure map settings and tools.

-You can also use the Filter tool to trigger interactive behaviors configured by the dashboard designer.
-Press Trigger interactions after applying your filter; the filtered features are selected, and configured interactive behaviors that are enabled for automatic interactions are triggered by the selection.
+You can also use the Filter layer tool to trigger interactive behaviors configured by the report author.
+Click Trigger interactions after applying your filter; the filtered features are selected, and configured interactive behaviors that are enabled for automatic interactions are triggered by the selection.

 Modify or create a filter

-- On the Contents pane, press the arrow to the right of the layer for which you want to modify or create a filter.
+- In the Contents pane, click the Configure layer button beside the layer for which you want to modify or create a filter.

 - Choose Filter layer.